-The Community Broadcasting Sector Compass (as described in the CBF Strategic Plan) maps out the focus, vision and aspiration of the community broadcasting sector to be media that is authentic and excellent, innovative, sustainable, accessible, trusted and diverse.
+The Community Broadcasting Sector Compass (PDF, 627 KB) maps out the focus, vision and aspiration of the community broadcasting sector to be media that is authentic and excellent, innovative, sustainable, accessible, trusted and diverse.

 Community media is community-owned media: radio, TV and their related online activities.
 It is independent and not-for-profit and predominantly relies on community volunteers to produce, present and develop their own programs and share information in languages relevant to the community served.

 Although there is no single definition for community media, there are at least four general characteristics widely agreed on.

 – It is not-for-profit: any surplus made is reinvested in the station and the community.

 – Participation is possible for community members at all organisational levels – governance, programming and operating.

 – Community media outlets support and contribute to their community’s social, economic and cultural development.